Georgi051/Gladiators/README.md

-# Gladiators
+# :muscle: Gladiators
 Gladiators is monolithic arhitecture application.
+Our main focus is to combine fitness shop with custom training plans for our clients with personal trainers.

-# Build with:
+# :hammer_and_wrench: Build with:
 - Java 14
 - Spring Boot 2.3.3
 - Maven